freeCodeCamp/freeCodeCamp/guide/english/ruby/ruby-string-methods/index.md

 title: Ruby String Methods
 ---
 ## Ruby String Methods
-Ruby has many built in methods to work with strings.
+Ruby has many built-in methods to work with strings.
 Strings in Ruby by default are mutable and can be changed in place or a new string can be returned from a method.

 ### Length:

-*   The `.length` property returns the number of characters in a string including white-space.
+*   The `.length` method returns the number of characters in a string including white-space.
     ```ruby
     "Hello".length #=> 5
     "Hello World!".length #=> 12